(2017-2019)

 Rabbi Marcia Tilchin is the founder of The Jewish Collaborative of Orange County (JCoOC), an independent, geographically mobile organization that empowers Orange County Jewish residents and their families to attach their passions to a Jewish framework and identify their place in the global Jewish tent.
 A graduate of the Ziegler School of Rabbinic Studies and the Miller Cantorial School at JTS she served for eighteen years in Conservative synagogues in Upper Nyack, NY and Tustin, CA. Marcia sits on the Board of the Orange County Interfaith Network and is co-founder of The Orange County Alliance for Just Change.
 While in cantorial school, Marcia founded the Kesher program at Camp Ramah in the Poconos, a weeklong family camp for members of the Jewish deaf community.
 She and her husband, Professor Scott Spitzer, live in Tustin with their three children.

-Rabbi Joshua Waxman has served since 2004 as the rabbi of Congregation Or Hadash in Ft.
-Washington, PA.
-Josh graduated from the Reconstructionist Rabbinical College (RRC) in 2003.
-He has served on the faculty of RRC in the Department of Biblical Civilizations and as a director in the Spiritual Direction program for rabbinical students.
-He was a featured columnist for the popular Virtual Talmud series on Beliefnet.com and was a board member of the Jewish Social Policy Action Network.
-He currently serves as Rabbinic Chair for Philadelphia Federation’s Kehillah of Bux-Mont and on the Executive Committee of the Board of Rabbis of Greater Philadelphia.
-He lives in Elkins Park with his wife, Aimée, and their three children, Tzvi, Yael, and Adir.
+Rabbi Joshua Waxman is the rabbi of Temple Beth Rishon in Wyckoff, NJ.
+Josh graduated from the Reconstructionist Rabbinical College (RRC) in 2003 and has served on the faculty of RRC in the Department of Biblical Civilizations and as a director in the Spiritual Direction program for rabbinical students.
+He served as President of the Board of Rabbis of Greater Philadelphia and was a featured columnist for the popular Virtual Talmud series on Beliefnet.com.
+He is Rabbi Emeritus of Congregation Or Hadash in Ft.
+Washington, PA where he served for fifteen years.
+He lives in Glen Rock, NJ with his wife, Aimée, and their three children, Tzvi, Yael, and Adir.